Father Chris Riley

 He also developed and implemented innovative strategies to help young people deal with trauma, abuse and neglect.
 Many of these strategies have been adopted by schools and government agencies across Australia.

-Youth Off The Streets now offers a wide range of integrated support services and programs for young people and families, enabled and delivered by more than 200 staff and a community of over 330 dedicated volunteers.
+Youth Off The Streets now offers a wide range of services and programs that support young people and families, enabled and delivered by more than 200 staff and a community of over 330 dedicated volunteers.

 Awards and honours